Best Nootropics For Creativity | A-Z Guide

 I remember the first time I wrote wasted.
 I was in San Jose, Costa Rica on a Tuesday night.
 I’d been hungover the whole day and got shit all done.
 Absolutely nothing.

 But I was going out again on this particular Tuesday.
-The life of a 24-year old digital nomad with the sex drive of Casanova in his prime.
+The life of a 25-year old digital nomad.

 Just don’t forget to edit sober, y’all!